-- (a) including any right to enforce those terms only in respect of the provision of primary medical services to patients who wish to receive such services under arrangements made in accordance with Part 28.1; and - (b) only where, in the opinion of the Contractor, it is not clinically appropriate or practical to provide the services or access to such services in accordance with those terms or comply with those terms. - 28.1.5.
-The Contractor must give notice in writing to a person where the Contractor is minded to accept a person onto its list of patients in accordance with Part 28.1 that the Contractor is under no obligation to provide: - (a) essential services if, in a case where at the time treatment is required, it is not clinically appropriate or practical to provide primary medical services given the particular circumstances of the patient; - (b) out of hours services if, in a case where at the time treatment is required, it is not clinically appropriate or practical to provide such services given the particular circumstances of the patient; and - (c) additional services to the patient if it is not clinically appropriate or practical to provide such services given the particular circumstances of the patient.
+- (a) to provide the services or access to such services in accordance with those terms: or - (b) to comply with those terms. - 28.1.5.
+The Contractor must give notice in writing to a person where the Contractor is minded to accept that person onto its list of patients in accordance with clause 28.1.1 that the Contractor is under no obligation to provide: - (a) essential services if, at the time treatment is required, it is not clinically appropriate or practical to provide primary medical services given the particular circumstances of the patient; - (b) out of hours services if, at the time treatment is required, it is not clinically appropriate or practical to provide such services given the particular circumstances of the patient; or - (c) additional services to the patient if it is not clinically appropriate or practical to provide such services given the particular circumstances of the patient.